luni64/TeensyStep/README.md

+# This repository is a work in progress!
+As of now platform conversion is not done.
+The project is intended for PlatformIO+STM32Cube environments.

 # TeensyStep V2 - Fast Stepper Library for PJRC Teensy boards

 Please note: This is version 2 of the library.
 This version has a new user interface.
 The version 1 is still available in the branch [Version-1](https://github.com/luni64/TeensyStep/tree/Version-1).